angband/angband/docs/birth.rst

 Standard roller
   The standard roller simply rolls three six-sided dice for each stat, leaving everything to chance.
-You can press 'r' to re-roll the dice, or simply accept what luck has offered.
+You can press ``r`` to re-roll the dice, or simply accept what luck has offered.

 Character Name